Blog

 Compared to other BI tools like Looker or Holistics, it lacks flexibility and stronger data management capabilities, making it less ideal if you need more control over your data models and metrics.

-4. Power BI
+5. Power BI Embedded

-Power BI is a no-brainer if your organization is already embedded in the Microsoft ecosystem.
+Power BI Embedded is a no-brainer if your organization is already embedded in the Microsoft ecosystem.
 With seamless integration with tools like Excel, Azure, and SQL Server, it’s designed to streamline workflows for teams already using Microsoft products.
 Power BI offers a range of visualization options and powerful data modeling features through DAX calculations.

 Power BI is great for small to medium-sized teams with pricing starting at $9.99/user/month.